turingschool/mod-0-project-be/final_prep/README.md

 ## Gearing Up for Gear Ups

 Gear Up is a part of our curriculum where we talk about topics such as privilege and power, and ethical issues in the tech industry.

 - [ ] [Complete this assignment](https://github.com/turingschool/gear-up/blob/main/m0/Intro.To.GearUp.md)
-  - [ ] Add a link for your gist here:
+  - [ ] Add a link for your gist here: [Click me!](https://gist.github.com/jaredhardinger/780aec72b5c668fa38eabdcea5c43f3c)

 ## Time Management Prep